 - Part 10, Information About Your Marital History.
-If you received U.S. residency based on marriage and have since divorced, that's not necessarily a problem, but you might be asked to provide extra evidence that your marriage was bona fide.
+If you received U.S. residency based on marriage and have since divorced, that's not necessarily a problem, but you might be asked to provide extra evidence that your marriage was bona fide (not a fraud).
 If your spouse has no legal immigration status in the U.S., simply write "alien" here.
 Thus far, USCIS has not made a priority of using this information to track down undocumented immigrants.

 - Part 11, Information About Your Children.
 Self explanatory.

 - Part 12, Additional Information About You.
 Hopefully, you can answer "no" to most of these.
 If you have had any arrests or committed any crimes, see an attorney before completing this application.
 The exception is parking tickets, which are not a bar to U.S. citizenship.
 Traffic tickets are usually okay too, but see an attorney just in case.
 Answering "Yes" to whether you are a member of any groups can be a good thing, if it shows your community involvement and therefore good moral character.
 For example, being a member of church or religious groups, a parent-teacher's association, or volunteering for a charity can all help your application.
 But if you're a member of a group that advocates world communism, terrorism, violence, or Nazi ideology, it will hurt your application (and you should see an attorney before proceeding).

 - Part 13.
 Be sure to fill this in and sign your name.

 - Parts 14, 15.
 If you got help from an interpreter or lawyer, that person should help fill out these portions, and sign them.

-2. Gather Your Supporting Documents or Pieces of Information
+2. Gather Supporting Documents or Pieces of Information